Bitdefender Review: Quick Expert Summary

 Identity Theft Protection

-I think Bitdefender has one of the most useful identity theft protection packages on the market in 2023, but it’s only available as a standalone purchases, and only for US users.
+I think Bitdefender has one of the most useful identity theft protection packages on the market in 2023, but it’s only available as a standalone purchase and only for US users.
 Bitdefender offers a multi-layered approach to digital identity protection, monitoring data breaches and dark web forums, scanning social media for impersonator accounts, and even providing live credit report monitoring.

 I was really impressed that Bitdefender can track up to 100 pieces of personally identifying information (PII), including addresses, social security numbers, driver’s license numbers, email addresses, phone numbers, and more.
 I especially like that Bitdefender offers an option to remove your data from data broker lists such as BeenVerified, White Pages, Private, and Spokeo (data brokers collect personal information on you and sell it to advertisers and marketing teams).
 However, Norton also offers this option with its identity theft protections.